divesresearch/dives-website/content/english/blog/typescript.md

 # Conclusion

 While using TypeScript might be preferable in certain cases, it comes with costs as well.
-Keep those costs in mind whenever you intend to use TypeScript.
+Keep those costs in mind whenever you are considering to whether or not to use TypeScript.

 # References